PredictiveEcology/wbi_shiny/README.md

-# Shiny App for the Western Boreal Initiative
+# Shiny Apps for the Western Boreal Initiative

 This repository contains the following folders: